 Graduated licensing usually includes a minimum learner's permit period, and more than half of parents surveyed think teens should stay in this stage for at least a year (7 states require this).
 Increasing the permit period can delay intermediate licensure and give teens more supervised practice opportunities.
 Results of Institute analyses show the benefits of delaying minimum ages for permits and intermediate licenses but no additional benefit for extending the permit period.

 Almost all parents surveyed back supervised driving requirements.
 Sixty percent want more than 50 hours, and 40 percent say 100 or more.
 Only Kentucky and Maryland require more than 50 hours of practice driving.
-Institute research findings are mixed regarding the amount of supervised practice behind the wheel that states should require (see "Strong teen driving laws reduce crashes, insurance claims," May 7, 2009).
+Institute research findings are mixed regarding the amount of supervised practice behind the wheel that states should require (see Status Report special issue: teenage drivers, May 7, 2009).

 Night and passenger restrictions